OpenNebula/addon-linstor/README.md

 ## Compatibility

-* This addon is compatible with OpenNebula versions from 5.8 to 6.8
+* This addon is compatible with OpenNebula versions from 5.8 to 7.0
-* It was tested with version 6.6
+* It was tested with version 6.8 and 7.0
 * This version of README.md describes the installation process for ONE 5.6 environments
 * This is intended for use as an images datastore for use with either an NFS shared
 * system datastore or a SSH system datastore